MaastrichtU-IDS/get-started-with-docker/README.md

 docker push dockerhub-username/jupyterlab:latest
 ```

-> You can also change the name of an existing image:
+> You can also change the name (aka. tag) of an existing image:
 >
 > ```bash
 > docker build -t my-jupyterlab .